bashtage/randomgen/doc/source/extending.rst

 New Basic RNGs
 ==============
-:class:`~randomgen.generator.RandomGenerator` can be used with other user-provided basic RNGs.
+:class:`~randomgen.generator.Generator` can be used with other user-provided basic RNGs.
 The simplest way to write a new basic RNG is to examine the pyx file of one of the existing basic RNGs.
 The key structure that must be provided is the ``capsule`` which contains a ``PyCapsule`` to a